shbhardwaj/sb-default-repo/Shapes/README.txt

 This project is built using JDK 1.7 Please ensure that you have JDK 1.7 deployed on your machine

 Acceptance Test:
 Acceptance tests can be found in ShapeAreaTest.java.
-Please run ShapeAreaTest to understand the program.
+Please run ShapeAreaTest to understand the program flow.